risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-foreign-data.md

   7 |  30 | Dozer
   8 |  27 | Switch
 (7 rows)

+-- below query is equivalent to the above one
+-- but the WHERE clause is applied in RisingWave instead of filtering in postgres directly -- it therefore has worse performance than the one above select * from select_people_table_pg('SELECT * FROM people;'::VARCHAR) WHERE age > 25;
 ```

 Please note that RisingWave will not show errors, but instead empty results, e.g.